Articles by The Professional Trustee Team

 WINZ conducted an assessment and determined Mr Cavell to have $551,000 of personal wealth.
 This amount was ascertained as follows:

 That of course is where we come in.
-We are all things money.
 We are able to help you evaluate your choices and make your decisions.
 With respect to evaluating your gifting choices, we have developed a system helps you decide what's best for you.
-If you need any assistance, just call us.
-Remember there's only one name in the money game.
-That's GRA.
+If you need any assistance with gifting and trusts, just contact us - phone +64 9 522 7955 or email [email protected].

 Disclaimer: This article is intended to provide only a summary of the issues associated with the topics covered.
 It does not purport to be comprehensive nor to provide specific advice.
 No person should act in reliance on any statement contained within this article without first obtaining specific professional advice.
 If you require any further information or advice on any matter covered within this article, please contact the author.